-As the Photo Detective and as a family history expert, I spend my days looking at photographs and studying the pictorial evidence present in them.
+As "the nation's foremost Photo Detective" and a family history expert, I spend my days looking at photographs and studying the pictorial evidence they provide.
 It's all about piecing together the story of a picture by asking a series of questions about when, where and why it was taken and then, hopefully, solving the mystery of who's depicted.

 RIC has great teachers, challenging coursework and an atmosphere of self-directed learning.
-Once you'd fulfilled your classroom requirements, it was possible to pursue an independent project guided by a mentor/advisor in the field.
-My thesis was about women and marital relationships during the American Revolution.
+Once you've fulfilled your classroom requirements, it's possible to pursue an independent project guided by a mentor/advisor in the field.
+That was especially attractive as my thesis was about women and marital relationships during the American Revolution.

-Ten years ago I began a project that merged my interest in early photography and the history of the American Revolution.
-I set out to discover photographic portraits of the men and women (and some significant children) that comprised the generation that experienced the war first hand.
-In 2010, The Last Muster: Images of the Revolutionary War Generation (Kent State University, 2010) became a reality.
+Ten years ago, I began a project that merged my interest in early photography and the history of the American Revolution.
+I set out to discover photographic portraits of the men and women (and some significant children) of the generation that experienced the war first hand.
+What I learned was that more than two hundred members of the Revolutionary War generation lived into the age of photography and sat for a picture.

 Now, as an internationally known photo historian, writer and lecturer on photo history, history and genealogy, I reflect on my days at Rhode Island College.
 The teachers and curriculum at Rhode Island College taught me how to critically study the past, but also gave me the skills I needed to succeed.

 I'm the author of several books on photography and family history including Picturing Rhode Island: Images of Everyday Life, 1850-2006 (Commonwealth Editions, 2007) and Hairstyles, 1840-1900 (Picture Perfect Press, 2009).
 In 2007, The Wall Street Journal called me "the nation's foremost historical photo detective."
 I credit the faculty at RIC with providing constructive direction to my passionate pursuit of the past.